 We get many questions about how to obtain a work permit for The Netherlands.
 We decided to dedicate a page to the work permit issue.
 Here we will try to explain all work permit options for The Netherlands as clearly as possible.
-In case of any doubt, or further questions, you should always contact the IND (Dutch Immigration Office).
+In case of any doubt, or further questions, you should always contact the IND (Dutch immigration authority).
 You can check the Residence Wizard menu item to check in which category you fit.
-The UWV (www.werk.nl) can provide more info on work permits specifically, and provides information for foreign job seekers in various languages on their site.
+The CWI (UWV) (www.werk.nl) can provide more info on work permits specifically, and provides information for foreign job seekers in various languages on their site.

 Work permit Netherlands: rules and possibilities categorized

 When looking for a job in The Netherlands, you will fall into one of the following categories, with the work permit rules and possibilities explained briefly per category: